AcceptEmail/Examples/docs/payment-status.md

 ### Realtime and robust payment status updates

-To receive realtime status updates about payments, we can push a webhook to a HTTPS endpoint, [the payment example can be found above](#receive-webhooks-payment).
+To receive realtime status updates about payments, we can push a webhook to a HTTPS endpoint.

 However, an endpoint can always temporarily become unavailable, so we advice a fallback to check the payment statusses.
 There are 3 main options for this: